kodexa-labs/aws-eks-cdk/README.md

 1. The reader is familiar with GitHub
 1. The user is an AWS user and has the AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY and knows the AWS region to be used.
 We will use AWS_REGION = us-east-1 in this exercise.
 1. The AWS account ID is known.
 You can get this while in the AWS console.
 Click you user name on the upper right and you will see the account ID.
-1. Administrative rights to the PC being used to run this exercise.

 # What is AWS EKS CDK?
 A AWS CDK (Amazon Web Services Cloud Development Kit) deployment will be used to create a VPC (Virtual Private Cloud) and EKS Cluster (Amazon Elastic Kubernetes Service).
 We will then deploy Kodexa to the this managed Kubernetes Cluster.